Pain · Mittelstand

 Often neither, in the short term.
 The distributor is solving the logistics problem the firm cannot solve from Europe.
 The fix is not at the distributor level.
 The fix is to rebuild the manufacturer's US-facing surface so the manufacturer carries the commercial frame and the distributor handles the logistics it was scoped for.
 Replacing the distributor without fixing the upstream commercial architecture buys a different distributor with the same problem.

 A Market Entry Sprint rebuilds the manufacturer's US-facing surface in six to ten weeks: US category claim, US-facing site or landing pages, US-format RFQ response architecture, US service and parts statement.
 A Cross-Border Build covers the full multi-channel US rebuild over three to six months.
 A Group Partnership is monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Price stays private until fit and scope are clear.

 Sometimes, briefly.
 The framing matters.
 The manufacturer is not taking commercial work back from the distributor.
 The manufacturer is taking commercial work back from a vacuum: the work was never being done.
 The distributor keeps the logistics scope and often grows it as new US OEM accounts open.
 The conversation works better when the manufacturer leads it, not when the new agency does.

-Inquiry through the contact form and a short discovery conversation.
-Send the distribution agreement summary, the anchor account profile, recent US pipeline data, and the current US-facing surfaces (or absence of them).
+Inquiry through the contact form.
+Share the distribution agreement summary, the anchor account profile, recent US pipeline data, and the current US-facing surfaces or absence of them.
 Response within one business day.

 What this work does not include.